DHTMLX/docs-todolist/docs/guides/integration_with_angular.md

 ## Create the To Do List

-Get the DHTMLX To Do List source code.
-Stop the app and proceed with installing the To Do List package.
+Stop the app and install the To Do List package.

 ### Step 1.
 Install the package